 The programme checks the database for double records (same species and same locality), records with a number but without specimens, and records with specimens but without number.
-At the end of the routine, a brief report list shown. - From SR2 on, this programme was moved to Application library > Reorganisation > Consistency check.
+At the end of the routine, a brief report list shown.

+5.1.3 Frequency of species and correlation

-6.1.3 Calculate frequency of species (in marine areas) and correlate
+• Programmes > Calculate frequency of species (in marine areas) and correlate (OLI4_AB.PRF)

-This programme (OLI4_AB.PRF) is complex and it will only work properly if the regions of the localities have a marine area.
+This programme is complex and it will only work properly if the regions of the localities have a marine area.
 The programme is only interesting for collectors who work within a small area.
 Since it estimates only one marine area, the sediment distribution and the frequency of the species are only valid within the selected area.